 Unfortunately I see several obstacles for the semantic web.
 Much of it relies on data being valid.
-However, I read a report where close to 700 000 pages were tested, and over 93 % of them had syntax errors in the HTML.
+I recently read a report where close to 700 000 pages were tested, and over 93 % of them had syntax errors in the HTML.
 This does not include pages with invalid CSS and semantic errors.

 It will take a long time before the majority of pages use valid code, and it will take even longer for the semantic web to become reality.